pisv/gethandly.wiki-playground/Step-Four.md

 Launch the runtime workbench and test the newly added functionality.

 _We have implemented a basic outline page from scratch.
-Since Handly 0.3, you can use the Handly Outline framework.
+Since version 0.3, Handly provides a Common Outline framework.
 As a teaser, here is the corresponding implementation with the framework -- this class is both richer in ability and less in size:_

 ```java
 public class FooOutlinePage2